adrobinoga/virtualee/README.md

 <http://www.lfd.uci.edu/~gohlke/pythonlibs/>

+Before parsing ui files, you need to install GnuWin and add make path to the Path variable.

+And must append the following path to Path variable

+C:\Python27\Lib\site-packages\PySide

+Then parse ui files

+\> cd gui

+\> make dialogs

+Now you may run the program with

+\> virtualee.py

 ### Build
-Assuming that our folder is shared and that we generated the gui files previously on a Linux system, with:

-$make dialogs

-We may skip to freezeing the app, first we need to install pyinstaller:
+First we need to install pyinstaller

 \> pip install pyinstaller

-Then freeze the app:
+Then freeze the app

 \> pyinstaller virtualee_pkg.spec